Ebanflo42/CyberBach/README.md

 python train_model.py --architecture=GRU --initialization=limit_cycle
 ```

 If you have a CUDA-capable GPU and CUDA-capable PyTorch installation, you can pass `--use_gpu` to greatly accelerate training.
+You can also pass the `--plot` flag to see some details of the models prediction and the dynamics of its hidden states.

 All flags are documented at the top of each script.